 The Troublesome Wisdom Tooth

-The evolution of life has made the third set of molars in the mouth redundant due to advancement in agriculture and the diet of humans.
-The 3rd molars often called wisdom tooth or teeth which often appear during late adolescence and adulthood.
+The evolution of life has made the third set of molars in the mouth redundant due to advancements in agriculture and the diet of humans.
+The 3rd molars often called wisdom teeth or teeth which often appear during late adolescence and adulthood.
 Wisdom tooth pain often presents when there isn’t enough space for the tooth and as such could cause damage to surrounding teeth, impinge on nerves and serve as a collection site for food so the risk of tooth decay increases.